 I am not a dog expert but I have had many abused animals over the years.
 Recently, I have adopted four dogs from a chow rescue.
 Two have come from puppy mills/farms.
 One is similar to what you have described with your dog.
 My experience with traumatized animals is that they need lots of time to heal and learn to trust.
 Food and hand feeding is a good way to build trust.
 To socialize, take him on short walks, very short to start with, and keep extending them until he becomes comfortable.
-This will take a long time because you only want to advance at the dog's pace (when the dog is ready).
-Go with him outside and spend time talking to him.
-Eventually, you will see a changed animal, but it takes lots of loving time.

 I wish you the best and the world needs more loving people like you to take in abused/traumatized animals.
 He will learn to love you and you will not find a more devoted pet.